 Provide students with a toolbox and working knowledge of microeoconometric empirical methods for use in corporate finance research.
 What does this mean?
-The "toolbox" refers to a variety of methods commonly employed in empirical research - not all but a good sample of existing and recent econometric techniques.
+The "toolbox" refers to a variety of methods commonly employed in empirical research - not all but a representative sample of older and more recent econometric techniques.

-The "working knowledge" means that you are going to learn these methods via a threepronged approach.
+The "working knowledge" means that you are going to learn these methods via a three-pronged approach.
 First, you will learn the econometric intuition behind each method.
-This will be accomplished by lectures and "light" econometrics readings.
+This will be accomplished by lectures and light econometrics readings.
 This is not a theory course so well will not be spending time deriving asymptotic properties of estimators or searching for UMP hypothesis tests.
 This is a course for end-users of econometric tools and you don't need to know how to build the tool in order to use it.
 However, you will learn how to use each tool properly.

-Second, you will see these methods implemented by other researchers in published papers.
-I will rely on examples from corporate finance when possible, though I will also reference examples from other fields in economics including: labor, industrial organization, and public finance.
-Students will be required to read and potentially present a paper that illustrates the empirical method in a (short) seminar-like setting.
+Second, you will see these methods implemented by other researchers in published and working papers.
+I will rely on examples from corporate finance when possible, though I will also reference examples from other fields in economics including: labor, industrial organization, development, and public finance.
+Students will be required to read and discuss a paper that illustrates the empirical method in a (short) seminar-like setting.
 This exercise will not only reinforce your understanding of the material but it will also give you practice in presenting to an audience.